-The latest Ipsos Perils of Perception survey highlights how wrong the public across 40 countries are about key global issues and features of the population in their country.
+The latest Ipsos Perils of Perception survey highlights how wrong the public across 40 countries and districts are about key global issues and features of the population in their country.

 The key patterns are:

 - Most countries think their population is much more Muslim than it actually is – and that the Muslim population is increasing at an incredible rate

 - All countries think their population is less happy than they actually say they are